 purgativa, "Those who are separated from all

-concerns of the lowly world.
+concerns of the lowly world."
+The second phase

 is the via illuminativa.
 The third phase is the